clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

      DUSER       DUSER       INTER    ACTIVE            PGM-CLARAD
 ```

-There are 3 handlers running, waiting for client connections; if all 3 handlers are busy servicing connections, then a fourth handler will be executed to handle an additional connexion (that is the meaning of the '3' '4' parameters to the command).
-To test the handler, you can build one of the clients given as examples (C#, C or RPG)
+There are 3 handlers running, waiting for client connections; if all 3 handlers are busy servicing connections, then a fourth handler will be executed to handle an additional connexion.
+To test the handler, you can build thye example ILE RPG client provided by this package (QRPGLESRC/ECHOC).